AuDigitalHealth/ci-medicare-records/pages/_includes/explanationofbenefit-medicare-intro.md

 ##### **Usage scenarios**
 The following are the usage scenarios expected:
-* An individual’s Medicare Benefits Schedule (MBS) claim item records are uploaded to the My Health Record system from a Medicare repository
+* An individual’s MBS claim item records are uploaded to the My Health Record system from a Medicare repository
-* An individual’s Pharmaceutical Benefits Schedule (PBS) claim item records are uploaded to the My Health Record system from a Medicare repository
+* An individual’s PBS claim item records are uploaded to the My Health Record system from a Medicare repository

 ##### **Each Explanation of Benefit SHALL have**